ognjenstrbanovic/ognjenstrbanovic/README.md

 <img src="https://github.com/ognjenstrbanovic/ognjenstrbanovic/blob/main/O.Strbanovic%20Certificate.png" height="50%" width="50%">

-#### Since then, I've been working towards landing my first job as a technologist.
-With the Coronavirus' effect on the world economy, however, it's been tough sledding; but I certainly continue to work every day to make it happen!
-##### Right now, I'm reading a Manning publication called "Tiny Python Projects".
-It's a wonderful way to keep me in *Pythonic* shape... 😀
+#### I'm currently working towards landing my first job as a technologist, and reading a Manning publication called "Tiny Python Projects" (it helps keep me in *Pythonic* shape 😀).
 <!--
 **ognjenstrbanovic/ognjenstrbanovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.